ashwinrao1/delaynomics/README.md

 **"Which Airlines Deliver the Best Value for Money?"**

-A data-driven analysis of flight delay costs and efficiency using Python and Tableau.
+An interactive data-driven analysis of flight delay costs and efficiency using Python, Dash, and advanced visualizations including a comprehensive US flight network map.

 ## Project Overview